brycie-boy/The_Cosmos/The ten pathways of wholesome and unwholsome kamma.md

 ## The ten pathways of wholesome and unwholsome kamma #🧠

 There are ten types of each class of [[kamma]], also known as the ten pathways of [[Wholesome kamma]] and [[Unwholesome kamma]].
-The ten are subdivided into three goups called the "three doors of action", that is, body, speech, and mind.
+The ten are subdivided into three goups called the "three doors of action", that is, body, speech, and mind. [[Wholesome kamma]] is referred to as “righteous conduct” while [[Unwholesome kamma]] is referred to as “unrighteousness conduct”.

 There are three types of bodily misconduct: